giovannirossini/giovannirossini/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/rossinigiovanni/)](https://www.linkedin.com/in/rossinigiovanni/)
 [![Medium Badge](https://img.shields.io/badge/-Medium-black?style=flat-square&logo=Medium&logoColor=white&link=https://medium.com/@rossinigiovanni)](https://medium.com/@rossinigiovanni)

-👋🏽 Hi, I'm Giovanni - a senior DevOps engineer, passionate about learning, creating, and automating.
+👋🏽 Hi, I am Giovanni - a senior DevOps engineer, passionate about learning, creating, and automating.

-I have been working as a DevOps engineer since 2017 and I enjoy solving problems using Linux and containers.
+I have been working as a DevOps engineer since 2017, and since that, I'm paid to solve problems using Linux and containers.

-- 🖥️ I'm currently working at [BFA Industries](https://www.linkedin.com/company/bfaindustries/mycompany/).
+🖥️ I'm currently working at BFA Industries.

-- 🇪🇸 I’m currently learning Spanish.
+🇪🇸 I’m currently learning Spanish, broadening my horizons, and enhancing my ability to connect with diverse clients and colleagues.

-- 🤔 We can talk about Linux, DevOps, Docker, Kubernetes, automation...
-And music!
+🤔 We can engage in thought-provoking conversations about Linux, DevOps, Docker, Kubernetes, automation, and other related topics.
+I bring expertise and experience to the table, fostering knowledge exchange and mutual growth.
-- ✏️ I love to draw, which helps me relax.
-- 🐶 I have a dog named Potato.

----
+✏️ In my free time, I indulge in drawing, which serves as a creative outlet and a means of relaxation.
+It fuels my imagination and allows me to recharge.

+In addition to my work at BFA Industries, I provide professional consultancy services and through these engagements, I bring my expertise to diverse projects and collaborate closely with clients to achieve their goals.

 <details>
   <summary><strong>Hard Skills</strong></summary>